genie-hq/genie/README.md

 ## Feedback and issues 📝

-Please file feedback and issues over on the [Supabase GitHub org](https://github.com/supabase/supabase/issues/new/choose).
+Please file feedback and issues over on the [Genie Issues](https://github.com/genie-hq/genie/issues/new/choose) page.